Register now and grab your free ultimate anatomy study guide!

-Histological appearance of the bone tissue formation.
+Histological appearance of bone tissue formation.

 Hey everyone!
 Nicole from Kenhub here, and today we're going to be talking about bones!